 The Palace of Illusions by Chitra Banerjee Divakaruni

-Mahabharata is probably the most complete text in the sense that it contains all possible human emotions, all possible complex situations and dilemmas that human beings face। No matter where you are in life, you can find a parallel in some story somewhere in this epic.
-This book is also an attempt to re-tell the story from the point of view of one character, Draupadi, who in my opinion is one of the most interesting character in the story.
+Mahabharata is probably the most complete text in the sense that it contains all possible human emotions.
+All possible complex situations and dilemmas that human beings face.
+No matter where you are in life, you can find a parallel in some story somewhere in this epic.
+This book The Palace of Illusions is also an attempt to re-tell the story from the point of view of one character, Draupadi.
+Who in my opinion is one of the most interesting characters in the story?
 Many authors have attempted writing this story from many perspectives.
 My favorite being ‘Mrityunjaya’ by Shivaji Sawant, which is Mahabharat written from Karan’s eye view.
 Even Pratibha Rai’s Draupadi was a superb book to read.

-Read this book if you like the story of Mahabharata, I can read that story any no of times and every time get some insights for life.
-There is nothing new that you would get out of it, though it has been written in first person as if narrated by Draupadi.
-Author could have gone into more depth of character and her relationships with other key characters, she focused more on the sequence of events than the emotions of it.http://www.anureviews.com/the-palace-of-illusions-by-chitra-banerjee-divakaruni/https://i0.wp.com/www.anureviews.com/wp-content/uploads/2009/01/book-3.jpg?fit=132%2C200https://i0.wp.com/www.anureviews.com/wp-content/uploads/2009/01/book-3.jpg?resize=132%2C150Book ReviewsFictionHistorical Fiction Mahabharata is probably the most complete text in the sense that it contains all possible human emotions, all possible complex situations and dilemmas that human beings face। No matter where you are in life, you can find a parallel in some story somewhere in this epic.
-This book is...Anuradha GoyalAnuradha Goyalanureviews@gmail.comAdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
-AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
-Know More ...Anu Reviews
+Read this book The Palace of Illusions if you like the story of Mahabharata, I can read that story any no of times and every time get some insights into life.
+There is nothing new that you would get out of it, though it has been written in the first person as if narrated by Draupadi.
+The author could have gone into more depth of character and her relationships with other key characters, she focused more on the sequence of events than the emotions of it.